Selective High Schools - What you need to know

 The Selective High Schools test is rigorous.

-From March 2021, the Selective test consists of four parts:
+The Selective test consists of four parts:

 1. English reading skills (30 multiple-choice questions, 40 minutes)